Welcome to Year 5!

 Dear Parents and Guardians,

-Please find the Curriculum Planner for the Spring 1st Half Term on the website.
-This contains all of the information that you and your child will need regarding the curriculum for this coming half term, but please feel free to catch me in the playground after school if you would like to discuss any matters.
+This letter, along with the Autumn Second Half Term Curriculum Planner on the website, should contain all of the information that you and your child will need to start this half term, but please feel free to catch me in the playground after school if you would like to discuss any matters with me.

 As a general point, it is really important that your child is now confident with all of their times tables up to 12 x 12.
-Please continue to work on these at home – focusing particularly on the division facts, as well as the multiplication (i.e. children should know that 56 ÷ 8 = 7 as well as knowing that 8 x 7 = 56).
+Please continue to work on these at home – focusing particularly on the division facts as well as the multiplication (i.e. children should know that 56 ÷ 8 = 7 as well as knowing that 8 x 7 = 56).
 If your child is confident with all of their times tables, please move on to practising all squared numbers 13 x 13 = 169, 14 x 14 = 196… etc).
 All of the children have been given an individual log in to the TIMESTABLE ROCKSTARS website and should use this regularly to develop their speed and accuracy and build on their 'rockstar' status!